sdiehl/kaleidoscope/tutorial.md

 using LLVM are listed [on this page](http://llvm.org/ProjectsWithLLVM/) and include [Rust](https://www.rust-lang.org), [Pure](https://purelang.bitbucket.io/) and even GHC:

-GHC has a LLVM compilation path that is enabled with the ``-fllvm`` flag.
-The library ``ghc-core`` can be used to view the IR compilation artifacts.
+As side fact, GHC also has a LLVM compilation path that is enabled with the ``-fllvm`` flag.

 Full Source
 -----------